How Birds Build Nests

 Here's where it gets genuinely interesting, and where a lot of people get tripped up.
 Saying nest building is instinctive doesn't mean experience plays zero role.
 Peer-reviewed research has shown that birds can refine their building skills through trial and error, and that some species will actually copy material preferences from familiar, successful neighbors, a form of social learning.
 In one well-documented study, birds adopted a specific color preference for nest lining material after watching a familiar individual use it, even when that color offered no structural advantage.

 The practical takeaway: the overall drive to build, the general architecture, and the species-typical placement are all innate and fixed.
 Not all bird species build nests, and some use different strategies such as nesting in cavities or laying eggs directly in the environment do all bird species build nests.
 The fine details, such as which exact grasses to select, how tightly to weave, and how to adapt to a slightly unusual site, can improve with experience.
-Think of it like walking: humans are wired to walk upright (innate), but we still learn balance and coordination through practice.
-For your biology class or your backyard, the correct answer is still instinct or innate behavior, with the nuance that learning can sharpen the execution.

 How to recognize nest building when you see it